 Anyways, the local council will come back and do an inspection on them so I hope that works out or I’ll be very pissed off about it.
 I have a right to live in my house without any disturbance but apparently, they don’t know what “disturbance” is when they clearly just think of themselves instead of others.

-So that's my rant on my next-door neighbours.
-Thanks to them, this also gave me an idea on how to deal with them in a situation like this if you're suffering like me.
+So that’s my ‘rant’ or story about my noisy neighbour problem.
+Thanks to them, this also gave me an idea on how to deal with them in a situation like this if you’re suffering like me.

 Talk to them in person (if they’re not ignorant)

 Before going overboard as I did, try walking over to their door and asking them to turn down the music or make a schedule on when or when not they can their thing.